 PM: That is the nature of God’s unconditional love.

-JMF: Well, thought of that way, then repentance and trust or faith are the same thing.
+JMF: Thought of that way, repentance and trust or faith are the same thing.

 JMF: What’s your next book?